dapangmao/Blog/Two alternative ways with SAS and SQL.md

 ###Conclusion

-While data is expanding, we should consider three things using SAS/SQL -
+While data is expanding, we should more and more consider three things -

 - Time complexity: we don't want run data for weeks.
 - Space complexity: we don't want the memory overflow.